 So, for all of you that write minutes for meetings, don’t enjoy it and take forever to complete the work, here are eleven tips on good minute taking that will help you to get them finished, circulated and out of your to-do tray as quickly as possible while still producing a quality piece of work.

-Minute takers must have the confidence to be able to speak up in a meeting (where appropriate) and clarify points.
+Minute takers must have the confidence to speak up in a meeting (where appropriate) and clarify points.

 We have a great minute taking template that you could download and use for free.